If you’re heading to Cairns, you already know you’re lucky.

 At the end of what’s consistently voted one of the most beautiful drives in the world (and you can call in for an encounter with the less-than-friendly locals at Hartley’s Crocodile Adventures along the way), Port Douglas is the jewel in the crown, the cat that got the cream, and the icing on the cake with a cherry on top!
 You’ll run out of clichés well before you run out of appreciation for this jaunty little seaside town that’s been winning the hearts of Cairns locals and visitors to the region for decades.

-Beyond the obvious delights of Macrossan Street’s boutiques and the colour of the weekly local craft markets, you can experience the traditional Kuku Yalanji aboriginal culture on Indigenous tours, cruise out to Low Isles and the Outer Reef, and dazzle your taste buds in award-winning restaurants and cosy cafes.
+Beyond the obvious delights of Macrossan Street’s boutiques and the colour of the weekly local craft markets, you can experience traditional Kuku Yalanji culture on an Aboriginal owned and operated tour, ride the rails on the Bally Hooley heritage train service, and dazzle your taste buds in an array of award-winning restaurants.

-Do you have any suggestions to add to our list of the best day trips from Cairns?
+Do you have any suggestions to add to our list of the best Cairns day trips?
 We would love to hear from you.
 Please leave a comment below.